dropfeedback/dropfeedback/README.md

 ### .env file

-For some packages can't work without env file.
-You can find required env file in each package's `.env.example`.
-You can copy and rename it to `.env` and fill the required env variables.
+For some packages can't work without an `env` file.
+You can find the required env file in each package's `.env.test`.
+You can copy and rename it to `.env` and fill in the required env variables.